swiftype/app-search-demo-react/README.md

 There are many more options for Facets, be sure to check out the full set of options in the docs!

 ### Click Through Tracking

+Use the [click](https://github.com/swiftype/swiftype-app-search-javascript#click-through-tracking) method available in the JavaScript Client.

+In our implementation, we do the following:

+1. Create a `trackClick` action in [Search.js](src/Search.js), which calls `client.click`.
+2. Add an `onClick` handler to individual result items, which calls `trackClick` with the corresponding result ID.
+See [Results.js](src/Results.js).

+For more information click through tracking and analytics, see the [documentation](https://swiftype.com/documentation/app-search/api/clickthrough).